-The sky is the limit with cauliflower oatmeal.
-Make sure to always start with a base of cauliflower rice, milk, and stevia – but the rest is completely up to you.
+When it comes to making this low carb oatmeal your own, the sky is the limit!
+You always want to start with a base of cauliflower rice, milk, and stevia, but the rest is completely up to you.

-You can add cocoa powder, protein powder, nut or seeds, fruit (fresh or dried) – there are so many ways to make low-carb cauliflower oatmeal your #1 go-to breakfast.
+If you’re looking for a few ideas, you could try adding cocoa powder, protein powder, nuts or seeds, fruit (fresh or dried) – there are so many ways to make this your #1 go-to breakfast.

 Does cauliflower oatmeal taste like cauliflower?

-While I might have sold you on the benefits of low-carb oatmeal with cauliflower (easy to make, customizable, loaded with a full cup of vegetables, great macronutrients), you might still be wondering one thing: Does Low-Carb Cauliflower Oatmeal taste like cauliflower?
+While I might have sold you on the benefits of low-carb oatmeal with cauliflower (easy to make, customizable, loaded with a full cup of vegetables, great macronutrients), you might still be wondering one thing: does it taste like cauliflower?